icopp/slipt/README.md

 # slipt

-See ["The Roots of Lisp" by Paul Graham](http://ep.yimg.com/ty/cdn/paulgraham/jmc.ps) for implementation implementation.
+See ["The Roots of Lisp" by Paul Graham](http://ep.yimg.com/ty/cdn/paulgraham/jmc.ps) for implementation reference.

 ## Definitions